mpram/IoT_Academy/Month_2/Day_2/readme.md

 ## **Exercise 2: Assigning Tags** ##
 In this exercise you will learn how to assign tags to your devices using different tools.
 According to our architecture we will assign Tags based on the following distribution:

-- Devices: 1-3 Dev Env, Location Tampa
+- Devices: 1-3    Env: Dev, Location: Tampa
-- Devices: 4-6 Dev Env, Location Seattle
+- Devices: 4-6    Env: Dev, Location: Seattle
-- Devices: 7-13 Dev Prod, Location Seattle
+- Devices: 7-13   Env: Prod, Location: Seattle
-- Devices: 14-13 Dev Prod, Location Tampa
+- Devices: 14-20  Env: Prod, Location: Tampa